What is the Best Time to Sleep?

-REM sleep involves the rapid movement of the eyes, speeding-up brain wave, fast breathing, and increased heart rate.
+REM sleep involves the rapid movement of the eyes, speeding-up brain waves, fast breathing, and increased heart rate.
 In addition, there are changes in body temperature, increased blood pressure, and increased oxygen consumption by the brain.

 REM sleep phase is the stage that increases brain activity and mostly links to vivid dreaming.
-The muscles of our legs and arms are temporary inactive during REM sleep.
+The muscles of our legs and arms are temporarily inactive during REM sleep.
 That is a part of the body’s defensive system to prevent the body from acting out the dream.
 Learn more about REM sleep here.

 Is REM Sleep More Important than NREM Sleep?

 Some research suggests that deeper sleep, NREM sleep phase, has more importance than the dream-infused REM sleep phase.
 On the contrary, polyphasic sleep believes that NREM sleep phases are unnecessary and can be shortened or eliminated for a transition to REM sleep, which is a more useful stage.
 (R)

 Dr. Matt Walker explained REM and NREM are both offer important benefits.
 During REM sleep, the brain is highly active throughout the entire phase, as the brain has more activity in the visual and emotional memory regions of the brain.
 Dreaming during REM sleep may link to what we see or experience during the day.
 REM sleep phases restore our brain by exercising important neuron connections, which promotes learning and retains brain memories.

 During NREM sleep or deep sleep phase, our body becomes completely relaxed.
 Deep sleep is very important and seems to benefits overall health.
 The body restores and replenishes important body systems by clearing waste from the brain.